 Sunrise Divers in 2001 was a little shop on the main road about 200m from Karon Beach.
 Not a busy shop, but when I started working in October 2001 I was fairly busy teaching dive courses, doing the occasional liveaboard to the Similan Islands or overnight trip to Phi Phi, or otherwise taking the office chair.
 Quite busy in high season, but hardly any business in low season.
 So we started doing some major work on our website.
 New design, lots of optimisation, I read a lot of articles and web forums on how to get a better Google ranking.
 Keywords, titles, h1 tags, links, is this the life of a dive instructor?!
 But hey, it kept me busy for low season and it worked - our website rose up the Google searches and suddenly we had emails to answer, quite a lot of emails.
 And a large number of the mails were requesting liveaboards to the Similan Islands.

 We moved to a much larger dive shop in 2004, with 3 floors, aircon office, aircon classroom, large equipment room... we bought more dive gear and now the shop has more than 30 sets, all kept very well serviced.
-Sunrise Divers is a PADI 5 star Phuket diving center, and we joined the local recompression chamber network.
+Sunrise Divers is an SSI Phuket diving center, and we joined the local recompression chamber network.
 It was around 2003 that people really started to book things online, and email became normal for communication.
 Before that it was much more normal to just show up in Phuket and go looking for a dive shop.
 There were several redesigns of our website since 2003, the latest features a big "back office" (database) for liveaboards.
 I looked after the website, and after a few years of mixed office work/diving/teaching I stayed almost full time in the dive shop.
 These days, everyone expects fast replies to emails and most people who have booked online would come to the shop looking for Jamie.
 The dive shop is still in Karon, a bit off the main road in a little square called Karon Place next door to a hotel of the same name.
 Some big hotels like the Orchid, Hilton and Thavorn Palm Beach are a few minutes walk away, and there are many smaller hotels and guesthouses in the area.
 The south end of Karon Beach is also good for snorkeling and even for diving.

 Sunrise Divers is open year round - the shop might close a few days here and there such as Songkran or Christmas, and maybe sometimes in low season due to holidays, but you can dive in Phuket year round at local dive sites, so we stay open.
-The best diving of course is to be done by liveaboard.
+The best Phuket diving of course is to be done by liveaboard.
 The Similan Islands National Park is open only from mid October to early May.
 Liveaboards can be as short as 2 days, or as long as 10 days.
 The average is a 4 day trip which will dive at the Similan islands, Koh Bon, Koh Tachai and Richelieu Rock.
 Some longer trips also dive in Burma.
 Liveaboards are GREAT!
 Wake in the morning, coffee, briefing, gear on and wake up on your first dive!

 Whether you are an experienced diver, a new diver, need a refresher or want more dive training, go and see Sunrise Divers.
-There are liveaboards to suit all budgets, day trips to many different Phuket dive sites, or they can teach you to dive.
+There are liveaboards to suit all budgets, day trips to many different Phuket diving sites, or they can teach you to dive.
 I won't be the instructor though, and you won't see me there now that I moved back to the UK in 2019!
 Below are a bunch of links to the Sunrise Divers website for a lot more information that I can provide on a blog post.
-Visit the shop or send an email (firstname.lastname@example.org) or call +66 8 4626 4646 and go diving!
+Visit the shop or send an email (email@example.com) or call +66 8 4626 4646 and go diving!

 Sunrise Divers - Diving Phuket, the Similan islands and more!